Why It Works

-Meanwhile, place dried chilies on a microwave-safe plate and microwave until toasted, about 30 seconds.
+Meanwhile, place dried chiles on a microwave-safe plate and microwave until toasted, about 30 seconds.
 Transfer to a glass liquid measuring cup.
-Add raisins, chipotle chilies and their juice, and water.
+Add raisins, chipotle chiles and their juice, and water.
 Cover with plastic wrap and microwave until simmering, about 1 1/2 minutes.
 Remove from microwave and let stand 2 minutes.
 Transfer to a blender and blend until completely smooth.
 Set mixture aside.

-Cut tofu and tempeh into 1-inch pieces.
+Cut tempeh into 1-inch pieces.
 Working in batches, transfer to a food processor and pulse until chopped to the texture of ground meat, about 10 to 12 short pulses.
 Set aside.